Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{F. Testing Tools.} Test cases validate whether the software behaviors violate the specifications, and it is common for agents in SE to invoke testing tools, including tools for test validation, test generation, and mutation testing.
+\headt{Testing Tools.} Test cases validate whether the software behaviors violate the specifications, and it is common for agents in SE to invoke testing tools for software validation, test generation, and mutation testing.